bittraidr/Supervised_Learning_Logistic_Regression_Model/report-template.md

 * Explain the purpose of the analysis.

     The purpose of this analysis is to identify the creditworthiness of potential loan borrowers.
+Predicting whether a borrower is likely to repay their loan (healthy loan) or default on it (high-risk loan).
+In this context, it is more important to predict the '1's accurately.

 * Explain what financial information the data was on, and what you needed to predict.